 Command Line Tool Used With Purpose ccs_tool - Cluster Configuration System Tool Cluster Infrastructure ccs_tool is a program for making online updates to the cluster configuration file.
 It provides the capability to create and modify cluster infrastructure components (for example, creating a cluster, adding and removing a node).
 For more information about this tool, refer to the ccs_tool(8) man page. cman_tool - Cluster Management Tool Cluster Infrastructure cman_tool is a program that manages the CMAN cluster manager.
-It provides the capability to join a cluster, leave a cluster, kill a node, or change the expected quorum votes of a node in a cluster. cman_tool is available with DLM clusters only.
-For more information about this tool, refer to the cman_tool(8) man page. gulm_tool - Cluster Management Tool Cluster Infrastructure gulm_tool is a program used to manage GULM.
-It provides an interface to lock_gulmd, the GULM lock manager. gulm_tool is available with GULM clusters only.
-For more information about this tool, refer to the gulm_tool(8) man page. fence_tool - Fence Tool Cluster Infrastructure fence_tool is a program used to join or leave the default fence domain.
-Specifically, it starts the fence daemon (fenced) to join the domain and kills fenced to leave the domain. fence_tool is available with DLM clusters only.
+It provides the capability to join a cluster, leave a cluster, kill a node, or change the expected quorum votes of a node in a cluster.
+For more information about this tool, refer to the cman_tool(8) man page. fence_tool - Fence Tool Cluster Infrastructure fence_tool is a program used to join or leave the default fence domain.
+Specifically, it starts the fence daemon (fenced) to join the domain and kills fenced to leave the domain.
 For more information about this tool, refer to the fence_tool(8) man page. clustat - Cluster Status Utility High-availability Service Management Components The clustat command displays the status of the cluster.
 It shows membership information, quorum view, and the state of all configured user services.
 For more information about this tool, refer to the clustat(8) man page. clusvcadm - Cluster User Service Administration Utility High-availability Service Management Components The clusvcadm command allows you to enable, disable, relocate, and restart high-availability services in a cluster.
 For more information about this tool, refer to the clusvcadm(8) man page.